Residential Real Estate

 - Note: Figures vary by the local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
 We rank #6 in the country with 1.9%, led by NY with 2.4%, MI with 2.3%, LA with 21.8% (mostly hurricane-related), and MD also with 1.8%.
 The national baseline number sits at a little under 1.2%.

 - Foreclosures in NJ in 2018 were the lowest in the state in over four years.
 And, 2019 was even better with a number of just under 38,000 foreclosure filings (the lowest since 2012).
 With only one month in, NJ looks to be on track for a 40,000 foreclosure number in 2020.
 Obviously, this could change depending on how long it takes workers to get back on their feet from the COVID-19 pandemic.

 Real Estate Market Recap

-- And, wages are up 3.2% at the same time.
+- And, wages are up significantly at the same time.

-- Foreclosures rates continue to decline.
+- Foreclosures rates have almost normalized.